 camping & agritourism

 Stay with us.
-We have 4 tent platforms at the main farm, 4 tent platforms at the blueberry barrens, and an old airstream for rent.
-At the main farm, all options include use of firepit, outdoor toilet, outdoor sink, outdoor shower, access to trails.
-Call if you have any questions.
+We have 4 tent platforms at the main farm, 4 tent platforms at the blueberry barrens, and occasionally, a refurbished airstream.

 Kayaking, hiking, biking, small boats, clambakes, bird watching, foraging fruit and wild foods, swimming in lakes, endless beach walks and nary a traffic light.
 More than a quarter of Washington County is under some kind of conservation protection, with the Cutler Coast, Moosehorn Wildlife Refuge, Downeast Salmon Federation, Downeast Coastal Conservancy, Maine Coast Heritage Trust, Grand Lakes Stream Trust, Nature Conservancy, Maine Islands Land Trust … plenty! of camping, and exploring, and plenty of terns, eagles, gannets, shearlings, plovers, puffins, petrals, eiders, shearwaters, loons, herons, black ducks.
 You can watch them race up and down the surf, fluttering up in great clusters to feed, and out on the water amongst the whales, dolphins and massive schools of herring and mackerel.